-The high-pressure pumps at our Windsor and Blue Hills plants in The Bahamas are diesel engine-driven.
+The high-pressure pumps at our Windsor and Blue Hills plants in The Bahamas are powered by diesel engines.
 Electricity for the remainder of our plant operations is supplied by Bahamas Power and Light Company ("BPL").
 We maintain a standby generator with sufficient capacity to operate essential equipment at our Windsor and Blue Hills plants and are able to produce 100% of the production capacity with these plants during temporary interruptions in the electricity supply from BPL.